Common myrtle is a small, original, flower-bearing and very ornamental shrub.

 Smart tip about common myrtle

-You must water regularly in summer but not too much, choosing to water in the evening to reduce evaporation.
+You must water regularly in summer but not too much.
+Water in the evening to reduce evaporation.